[Webinar] How Talkdesk Runs Enterprise-Grade OpenTofu with Spacelift

 Read more about AWS IAM policies.

-3. Aim for Least Privilege Permissions
+3. Aim for least privilege permissions

-By granting only the permissions that are necessary for users and services to fulfill their tasks, you can help minimize the risk of unauthorized access and prevent accidental modifications to your resources.
+By granting only the permissions necessary for users and services to fulfill their tasks, you can help minimize the risk of unauthorized access and prevent accidental modifications to your resources.
 This can also help you comply with regulatory requirements and industry best practices for security and data protection.

-4. Focus on Separation of Duties
+4. Focus on separation of duties

 Creating customized roles that grant permissions for specific or limited tasks is an essential aspect of IAM best practices.
 By avoiding broad permissions or roles that are applied to multiple tasks and grant excessive access, you can help minimize the risk of unauthorized access and prevent accidental modifications to your resources.